Sami Aittokallio: Playing career

 Despite being tendered a qualifying offer by the Avalanche, Aittokallio opted to return to Finland to further his development in signing a two-year contract with Liiga club, Oulun Kärpät on 2 July 2015.
 Later in the off-season on 25 August 2015, it was announced that Aittokallio agreed to a one-year contract to keep within Avalanche organization, with a European clause allowing the continuance of his contract with Kärpät.

 After two seasons with Kärpät, Aittokallio left the club and Finland in signing a one-year deal with Czech club, HC Sparta Praha of the Czech Extraliga on May 13, 2017.
 In the 2017–18 season, Aittokallio had a successful stint the Czech Republic, collecting 15 wins in a starting role through 28 games.

-On April 13, 2018, Aittokallio returned to the Finnish Liiga, signing a one-year deal with his third top flight Finnish club, Vaasan Sport.
-In the 2018–19 season, Aittokallio was unable to reproduce the heights of previous seasons statistically, collecting 9 wins in 30 games and finishing with a 3.10 goals against average as Sport narrowly missed out on the Wild Card round.
+On April 13, 2018, Aittokallio returned to the Finnish Liiga, signing a one-year deal with his third topflight Finnish club, Vaasan Sport.
+In the 2018–19 season, Aittokallio was unable to reproduce the heights of previous seasons statistically, collecting 9 wins in 30 games and finishing with 3.10 goals against average as Sport narrowly missed out on the wild-card round.

 Having left Sport, Aittokallio agreed to a two-year contract with his fourth Liiga outfit, Ässät Pori, on May 10, 2019.

 Following two seasons with Ässät, Aittokallio left the Liiga, in signing a one-year deal with newly promoted German club, Bietigheim Steelers of the DEL, on 5 July 2021.

+Aittokallio remained with the Steelers for two seasons before returning to the Finnish Liiga, to commence the 2023–24 season, with JYP Jyväskylä on a trial contract on 22 September 2023.
+He made 1 appearance with JYP before the conclusion of his trial contract and was later signed for the remainder of the season with Slovak Extraliga club, HK Nitra, on 13 November 2023.

+On 29 May 2025, Aittokallio signed a one-year contract to play with the Scottish-based Glasgow Clan in the British Elite Ice Hockey League.